 LST Heavy Liquid can be recovered from minerals quite easily by firstly washing the separated minerals with deionised water, filtering, and then concentrating the water washings by evaporation through boiling.
 The LST Heavy Liquid is not volatile so it is concentrated as the water evaporates.
 In this way, LST Heavy Liquid can be recycled with greater than 99% efficiency.
 The overall scheme for use in an industrial laboratory is shown in Figure 4.

 The recovery of LST Heavy Liquid is high by this method.
 Typically, only 1.5 mL per kilogram of mineral sample of LST Heavy Liquid is lost with general usage.

-The Material Safety Data Sheet (MSDS) for LST Heavy Liquid contains a more detailed summary of information from toxicity tests which have been conducted on LST Heavy Liquid.
-The MSDS for LST Heavy Liquid can be downloaded as a pdf document.
+The Safety Data Sheet (SDS) for LST Heavy Liquid contains a more detailed summary of information from toxicity tests which have been conducted on LST Heavy Liquid.
+The SDS for LST Heavy Liquid can be downloaded as a pdf document.